gyfbianhuanyun/DNA_storage_channel_codec/README.md

 For text data:

     We get the ASCII value of the letter and convert it to binary data

+Or get the binary data directly from the file (optional):

+    We use 'rb' mode to read the binary data of the file directly

-Then we compress the data using gzip (optional).
+Then we compress the data (lossless) using gzip (optional).

 In the end, we get a list containing only binary data